drishtipeshwani/TextUtils/README.md

 # TextUtils
 A tool for analyzing text and data in Django Backend .
-The application allows you to play around with your t ext making your work simpler , i t has features l ike removing punctuations , capitalizing letters , removing extra l ines and spaces and even counting the characters , the app can perform various functions simultaneously and modify text .
+The application allows you to play around with your text making your work simpler , it has features like removing punctuations , capitalizing letters , removing extra lines and spaces and even counting the characters , the app can perform various functions simultaneously and modify text .